-The occurrence of certain events (including, without limitation, a succession of the Index or Index Compiler, modification or cessation of calculation of the Index) may entitle us to adjust the terms and conditions of the CBBCs.
-However, we are not obliged to adjust the terms and conditions of the CBBCs for every event that affects the Index.
+The occurrence of certain events (including, without limitation, a rights issue, bonus issue or cash distribution by the Company, a subdivision or consolidation of the underlying Share and a restructuring event affecting the Company) may entitle us to adjust the terms and conditions of the CBBCs.
+However, we are not obliged to adjust the terms and conditions of the CBBCs for every event that affects the underlying Shares.
 Any adjustment or decision not to make any adjustment may adversely affect the value of the CBBCs.
-Please refer to Condition 6 for details about adjustments.
+Please refer to Conditions 6 and 13 for details about adjustments.